peatergripin/C346-Lesson06-AnimalQuiz/README.md

 - ✅ Reusable components
 - ✅ Use of states
-- ✅ Varied kinds of media output
+- ✅ Varied kinds answer options for each question

 ---